 The Industry backed Australian Race-Results Annuals and Turf Registers were relied upon as a source of reliable data, then cross-referenced with the National Library Trove Newspapers section.

 A comprehensive audit process was then undertaken to identify any possible anomalies or omissions.

 Comparing the external numbers/lists to what Form Focus has collated and verified is explained and presented here.

-(For a detailed explanation on the Group One criteria adopted by Form Focus, please refer to EXPLANATORY NOTES)
+(For a detailed explanation on the Group One criteria adopted by Form Focus, please refer to the FAQ)